-The County of San Mateo proposes to construct a new 0.8 mile, 12-foot wide, two-directional multi-use trail parallel to Highway 1 from Coronado Street to Mirada Road, which will be open for public access 365 days a year.
-The Project will also include entry and safety signage, traffic-calming features; at road crossings, a creek bridge, and other infrastructure designed to minimize potential impacts to the natural drainage courses and wetland areas.
+The County of San Mateo proposes to construct a new 0.8-mile, 12-foot-wide, two-directional multi-use trail parallel to Highway 1 from Coronado Street to Mirada Road, which will be open for public access 365 days a year.
+The Project will also include entry and safety signage, traffic-calming features; at-road crossings, a creek bridge, retaining wall, and other infrastructure designed to minimize potential impacts to the natural drainage courses and wetland areas.
 The Project consists of seven segments that comprise the entire 0.8 miles of trail.
 With the exception of the trailhead near Highway 1, the majority of the trail will generally be set back 60 feet from Highway 1; mostly within the Caltrans right-of-way.
-However, there will be a portion of the trail that is within approximately 16 feet of the center of the nearest travel lane of Highway 1.
+However, there will be a portion of the trail that is within 16 feet of the center of the nearest travel lane of Highway 1.
+Technical details associated with the noise and vibration assessment are included in Appendix C.